 Impact of Coronavirus (COVID-19) on School Appeals

 In accordance with temporary regulations issued in relation to School Admission Appeals, face to face appeal hearings should not take place until the Government guidelines on social distancing indicate it is safe to do so and the Admission Authority considers it is reasonably practicable to hold an appeal in person.
 Admission Appeal hearings are therefore being conducted remotely by telephone conference until further notice.
 Decisions on appeals can also be made on the basis of written submissions only if preferred by the appellant.
-The Local Authority is working through all outstanding appeals as quickly as possible, however It is unfortunately unavoidable that there will be delays this year due to the virus outbreak and the consequent social distancing measures.

 See 'Downloads' for copies of the